snoozleEmily/transcriptor/README.md

-# Transcriptor [WIP]
+# Emily's Transcriptor [WIP]

-Do you need to turn a video into text?
-This app does that for you!
+Do you need to turn a video into text or want to get organized notes from a lengthy video?
+This app does that for you absolutely for free!

 ---
+> Oieee!
+Precisa dessas explicações em ptBR?
+Me chama que te ajudo :D
+---
 ## Usage

-The goal of this app is to make it easy and fun for everyone to use, even if you have absolutely no technical background.
+The goal of this app is to make it easy and fun for everyone to use, even if you have no technical background.

 ---

 ### **For Non-Techies**
-(The instructions will still be added here - I work a lot so please be patient, tysm!)
+1. Download the project files from github.
+2. Open the folder and click on the file that ends with `.exe`.
+[WIP]
+3. [WIP]

 ---